mbouabid25/LeetCode150/README.txt/README.txt

 ## How to Use
 Feel free to browse through the problems and review the solutions.
 Each problem is solved with detailed explanations and comments, so it's easy to follow and understand.
+You can run each file from your terminal to see the examples in action!

 - **Clone the repository**:
 git clone https://github.com/mbouabid25/LeetCode150.git